 Bad design can creep into any process, whether small or the much larger Twitter.
 I was thrust upon this when I (rather innocently) changed my phone number – but forgot to turn off Twitter’s “login verification” process first.
 There is no way I could have known, but my specific use case of Twitter, coupled with a phone number change, locked me out.
 After much consternation, I understood Twitter’s two-step process is broken.

 Twitter’s two-step implementation (or login verification) currently includes the ability to get the second step verified on a thing you have; namely, your smartphone.
-You can be sent a verification by way of text message (SMS) or via the official Twitter application.
-This is a code you use to login to Twitter’s website or any other implementation of Twitter’s two step.
+You can be sent a verification by way of a text message (SMS) or via the official Twitter application.
+This is a code you use to login to Twitter’s website or any other implementation of Twitter’s two-step.

 The trouble is, using two-step by way of SMS is a stunted process on Twitter.
 You can’t use and change phone numbers easily.
 And, probably worse, there is no way to generate a backup code if two-step is enabled on SMS (and you don’t use the Twitter app).
 Once I changed phone numbers (not knowing a backup code even existed), I was essentially locked out of my Twitter account.
 That’s when you know a feature is not correctly implemented – it doesn’t work for a subset of users.